GoogleCloudPlatform/professional-services/tools/logbucket-global-to-regional/README.md

 1. list_all_projects --> This function takes an Organization ID and scans through all the folders and sub folders to generate a list of projects within the organization
 2. create_bucket_update_sink --> This function takes a list of projects and reconfigures the _Default sink

-If you already have a list of projects where you want to reconfigure the _Default sink, you can disable project listing by setting  "list_projects = False".
+If you already have a list of projects where you want to reconfigure the _Default sink, you can disable project listing by setting  "list_projects = False" in the file **variables.py**.

 **NOTE: You can't move the existing logs from Global log buckets to the newly created regional log buckets.
 You can create log views to include both old and new buckets.**